 Your province/ state most likely contains a policy on the evaluation of learning.
-You can find it online where you located your province/ state’s curriculum/ program (part 4).
+You can find it online where you located your province/state’s curriculum/program (part 4).

 Depending on location, some homeschoolers are required to keep specific types of records of their child’s progress.
 Always check with your provincial/ state laws.
 Regardless, I always say to be prepared with records.
 In case anyone ever asks, you have a collection of data to share as evidence of the wonderful job you and your child are doing!

-Setting goals for your disabled child
+Setting goals for your neurodivergent or disabled child

 Back in part 1, when you sat with your significant other and thought about your philosophy of education, you talked about overall goals for your family and child.
 In part 5, when you began looking at how to make adaptations/ modifications for your child, you narrowed-in on specific goals for him.

 When making assessments, you will find that your goals will remain the same, but the process to getting there will alter – sometimes daily – all depending on the data you collect on your child.